-Regulation Intent Issue Clarification
+Regulation Intent lssue Clarification

 7. Water, 49 degrees Celsius

 Each service agency shall have policies and procedures on scalding prevention, which shall ensure that the service agency has a method of temperature control, monitoring and documentation to ensure that in each residence water from a faucet is not hotter than 49 degrees Celsius.
-(O.Reg.299/10, 25(4)) To ensure the safety and comfort of persons receiving residential services.
+(O.Reg.299/10, 25(4)) To ensure the service agency has and follows policies and procedures for the safety and comfort of persons receiving residential services.
 To prevent scalding injuries.
 Can the Ministry cite non- compliance if the agency does not have control of the hot water temperature and the water temperature exceeds 49 degrees Celsius (i.e., in an apartment building)?
 What is required to meet compliance where the agency does not have control of the water temperature?
-No, the agency will not necessarily be cited in non-compliance if the water temperature exceeds 49 degrees Celsius.
-It would depend on whether the agency has policies and procedures to prevent scalding where it cannot automatically control the maximum hot water temperature in a residence.
-For example, specific individual bathing, hygiene protocols outlining safeguards and how persons receiving service are supported to prevent scalding (e.g., steps outlined to keep persons safe) may be used to demonstrate compliance with this requirement.
+No, the agency will not necessarily be cited for non- compliance if the water temperature exceeds 49 degrees Celsius in a non-agency owned or operated building.
+It would depend on whether the agency has and follows policies and procedures to prevent scalding where it cannot automatically control the maximum hot water temperature in a residence.
+For example, specific individual bathing, hygiene protocols outlining safeguards and how persons receiving service are supported to prevent scalding (e.g., steps outlined to keep persons safe) may be used to demonstrate compliance with this requirement (for example, having staff check the water temperature before a bath).